-A spoken word film written by Sandy Thomson and Jeremiah Reynolds.
+A spoken word film directed by Sandy Thomson and performed by Jeremiah Reynolds.
 A poem about the end of life and the people we care for.
-Shot in one day on location in Dundee's West Ward Works with Nashville based filmmaker Brian Zimmerman.
+Shot on location in Dundee's West Ward Works and in Nashville, TN with American filmmaker Brian Zimmerman.

 D*mned Rebel B*tches

 A co-production with Comar with support from Luminate.
 The one thing about getting old, is that everyone who can tell you off has died.
 Octogenarian Scottish sisters Ella and Irene survived the Clydeside Blitz in 1941.
 Now in 2012, they’re in New York in the teeth of Hurricane Sandy, searching for Ella’s feckless grandson Cameron, whose life is in danger.
 In their bid to rescue him, the women encounter allies, enemies, personal history and fools who think that little old ladies aren’t dangerous.The script was supported by Sandy Thomson's Playwright Studio Scotland Award and funding from the Tom McGrath Fund.
 Featuring age blind casting.